What is the Pioneer Pause?

 Much like Downtown Pittsburgh, the Point Park University community is always on the go.
 Whether you are dashing between campus buildings for classes, or assisting in the everyday operations of the University, the fall semester can be both invigorating and exhausting.
 There all comes a point when we each must take a moment to focus on our collective well-being.

-This fall, the University will be launching a new tradition called the “Pioneer Pause.”
-Our objective is to raise awareness of the importance of mental health, while also strengthening our connections across the campus community.
-Take a moment to mark your calendars for our inaugural launch on Tuesday, Oct.
-25, 2022.
+The objective of this tradition is to raise awareness of the importance of mental health, while also strengthening our social and support connections across the campus community.

 Black Diamond II pausing to read in the Student Center lounge.

-- Students will be excused from class and invited to take part in a speaker session in the morning, followed by a day full of fun activities and raffles across campus.
-Lunch will be available to all in the cafeteria at no charge, and there will be plenty of healthy snacks and beverages provided in the afternoon.
+- Students will be excused from all day and evening classess, accross all degree levels.
+They are encouraged to sleep in, and are welcome to participate in a day full of fun activities and raffles across campus.
+Students without a meal plan will be provided lunch in the cafeteria at no charge, and there will be plenty of refreshments provided through the afternoon.

 The Pioneer Pause is a grassroots initiative started in fall of 2021 by university staff members on the Academic Excellence Committee.
 When discussing potential priorities for the year, one common theme arose: the need to address mental wellness.